 To ensure optimal performance, it’s recommended that each layer of food waste in your bokashi bucket should not exceed 7cm in thickness.
 After adding each layer, sprinkle a scoop (approximately ½ cup or 100ml) of Bokashi Bran over the waste.
 For layers containing bones or meat, a little extra Bokashi Bran can be added to promote effective fermentation.
 It’s crucial to seal the bokashi bucket properly after each layer of food waste

-Repeat this layering process until the bucket is full.
+has been added.
+Repeat the layering process until the bucket is full.
 Once full, place the bucket in a location that is not exposed to direct sunlight and let it sit for 2 weeks to complete the fermentation process.
 To continue your daily recycling, start using the second bucket provided in your starter kit.

 The Bokashi Bran® buckets are equipped with a straining tray and tap.
 As the fermentation process takes place, the liquid from the food waste gathers at the bottom of the bucket.
 To collect the nutrient-rich “Bokashi tea,” gently shake the bucket to see if it’s available to tap off.